Pat Phelan (Coronation Street): 2013–2014

 Two months later before Christmas 2013, Phelan visits Owen at his house with a business proposition; to put forward a flat-conversion contract, with Owen acting as the project's front since Phelan is bankrupt.
 Despite family reservations, Owen becomes interested in the offer and meets up with Phelan in early 2014 to discuss their potential partnership.
-Phelan tells Owen that he needs £80,000 stumping up for the costs, but guarantees that he would make over £200,000 profit and gives him 24 hours to discuss the deal with his partner: Gary's mother Anna Windass (Debbie Rush) — who herself opposes the idea due to her suspicions that Phelan is a conman.
-However, their business partnership is nevertheless agreed on after Owen's young daughter Katy (Georgia May Foote) urges him to go ahead with Phelan's project.
+Phelan tells Owen that he needs £80,000 stumping up for the costs, but guarantees that he would make over £200,000 profit and gives him 24 hours to discuss the deal with his family.
+While Anna opposes the idea due to her belief that Phelan is a conman, Owen's youngest daughter Katy (Georgia May Foote) convinces her father to go ahead with the partnership; Owen thus goes into business with Phelan.

-Anna decides to settle the score with Phelan after he delivers a card to her, which she reads and finds out about his inappropriate affection towards her.
-She invites Phelan to her house and demands that he back off, but he ignores her warning — instead, accusing her of trying to come onto him — and then appears to make a move on Anna, who eventually throws him out of her house.
-She later feigns illness to avoid another meeting with Phelan and Valerie at the Bistro, only for her desperation to be perceived by Gary's girlfriend: Owen's older daughter Izzy (Cherylee Houston).
+With the business appearing to run smoothly, Anna decides to visit Phelan and apologize for her reservations against him.
+Phelan accepts her apology but then surprises her by making a sexual compliment on her appearance.
+For the next few weeks Anna finds herself unsettled with Phelan's presence, especially when he delivers a card to her and she finds out it is about his inappropriate affection towards her.
+She eventually invites Phelan to her house and demands that he back off, but he ignores her warning and instead accuses her of trying to come onto him.
+He then makes a move on Anna, who responds by throwing him out of her house.
+She later feigns illness to avoid another meeting with Phelan and Valerie at the Bistro, only for her desperation to be perceived by Owen's older daughter Izzy (Cherylee Houston) that night.
 When Anna is unable to stop Izzy from prying her suspicions, she reluctantly confides that Phelan attempted to rape her.
+Izzy comforts Anna and agrees to not tell Gary, especially as he is also Izzy's boyfriend at the time.

-Izzy comforts Anna and tries to keep Gary from finding out about the incident, but is forced to tell him when he takes notice of the secret.
-Later on that evening, Gary offers Phelan a lift home after work — only to end up confronting him once Owen and the other builders have left the worksite.
-Phelan, rebuffing Gary's demand to stay away from his mother, begins criticizing Anna on her flirtatious behavior — causing Gary to snap and punch Phelan; the two promptly descend into a physical fight and Phelan gets the upper hand until Gary ends up striking him over the head with a plank of wood, knocking Phelan unconscious as a result.
-Gary, believing he has killed Phelan, calls Owen to tell him what has happened and later brings him to the worksite — where they are surprised to find that Phelan has vanished.
+However, when Gary begins to take notice of the secret, Izzy is forced to tell him about the incident.
+Later on that evening, Gary confronts Phelan at the worksite once Owen and the other builders have left the area.
+Gary demands that Phelan stay away from his mother, but Phelan rebuffs this and begins insulting Anna by calling her names.
+This causes Gary to snap and punch Phelan, which leads to the two having a physical fight; Phelan easily gets the upper hand until Gary ends up striking him over the head with a plank of wood, knocking Phelan unconscious as a result.
+Gary, believing he has killed Phelan, calls Owen to tell him what has happened; Owen and Gary later go to the worksite to deal with Phelan's body, only to end up discovering that Phelan has vanished.